 Receive Closing Costs Assistance Too!

-The School Teacher and Employee Assistance Program can be used with the CalPLUS assistance program.
+The School Teacher and Employee Assistance Program can be used with the CalPLUS assistance program as well.

 The MCC program can be combined with the CalPLUS assistance program as well.